ElwinBran/Megaman-Xtreme-2-Shared-HP/README.md

 # Mega Man Xtreme 2: Shared HP
 Two patches for Megaman Xtreme 2 that make HP/energy shared between both player characters.

-Work in progress!
+A detailed description can be found [on the RomHacking page of this hack](https://www.romhacking.net/hacks/7124/), as well as an alternative download link.

 ## Tools
 - [The BGB emulator](http://bgb.bircd.org/#downloads), for disassembly, hex editing, memory viewing, testing and even breakpoints.